atiqkhaled/evolving-rest-todo/README.md

 * This `todo-app` jar located at `target` directory of project.

 Final procedure to Launch Todo List application
-* To launch application need to write command `java -jar todo-app.jar` at jar location.
+* Write command `java -jar todo-app.jar` at jar location.
 * While Start up of application, db and table will be created automatically as `todo`

 How to know application launch successfully ?